mario-guerra/portfolio-website/README.md

    - Uses `remark` and `remark-html` to convert Markdown to HTML
    - Calculates reading time automatically
 3. **Rendering**:
-   - `/blog` page: Displays all posts with featured items at the top
+   - `/blog` page: Displays all posts with blog posts at the top and articles below
    - `/blog/[slug]` dynamic route: Renders individual blog posts
    - Tailwind Typography plugin for styling Markdown content
 4. **Static Generation**: